My relation to food has changed a lot since i began to practice yoga.

 My father usually says: “Whatever is too much is not healthy”.
 Other words for a famous swedish saying: “Lagom är bra”.

-I strive to follow this “rule” quite often because i am aware that the few times i eat too much i don’t feel so good or my levels of energy sink right after!
+I strive to follow this “rule” quite often because i am aware that the few times i eat too much or eat sugar i don’t feel so good or my levels of energy sink right after!
+The same goes with alcohol…

 Source about Ayurveda: Janesh Vaidya, Ayurveda för din hälsa, “Maten från min by“.
 (Ayurveda for your health, Food from my village)